nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Loan Agreement With Papa.md

 Now the thing is that the bank needs guarantee & they say that I am a "high risk client" & also a defaulter, so they need some good evidence i.e. my project reports

+### The Big Transactions
+I am calculating 20k/month as rent+maintainence
+So, I will be keeping track of some of the big payments here.

+- 7800₹ → Subscribed to the LYT Workshop 8 on [[31-May-22]]

 ---